 The church is built in the Greek-cross domed octagon plan with a narthex and measures 7,32 x 12,25 x 11,30 meters.
 The interior of the church was covered with frescoes and there were icons, marble armchairs, candelabras, lamps, censers.
 Only two frescoes are left, Jesus the Pantocrator and Mother Mary with Jesus the child.

 The book was published in 2021 with support from "Flanders, State of the Art".

 During our work with Panagia Gorgoepikoos, we met and discussed various aspects of this church with

-We would like to thank you for your personal, philosophical, historical and theological input.
+Thank you for your personal, philosophical, historical and theological input!